MicrosoftDocs/sql-docs/docs/ssdt/walkthrough-extend-database-project-deployment-to-modify-the-deployment-plan.md

     3. Set the server name and database name to publish to.

     4. Choose **Generate Script** from the options at the bottom of the dialog.
-This will create a script that can be used for deployment.
-We will examine this to verify that our IF statements have been added in order to make the script restartable.
+This action creates a script that can be used for deployment.
+We can examine this script to verify that our IF statements have been added in order to make the script restartable.

     5. Examine the resulting deployment script.
 Just before the section labeled "Pre-Deployment Script Template", you should see something that resembles the following Transact-SQL syntax: